How to Send a Test Fax

 Some situations when you should send a test fax include:

-• Setting up a new fax machine: When you have just purchased or installed a new fax machine, you need to send a test fax to ensure that the device is correctly configured and operational and to check the fax connection.
+When you have just purchased or installed a new fax machine, you need to send a test fax to ensure that the device is correctly configured and operational and to check the fax connection.

-• Changing phone lines or service providers: If you’ve recently switched to a new phone line or service provider, a test fax will help verify the secure connection is working with your fax machine.
+If you’ve recently switched to a new phone line or service provider, a test fax will help verify the secure connection is working with your fax machine.

-• Troubleshooting issues: If you encounter any problems with your fax machine, such as poor transmission quality, incomplete faxes, or failed transmissions, sending a test fax can help you diagnose and resolve the issue.
+If you encounter any problems with your fax machine, such as poor transmission quality, incomplete faxes, or failed transmissions, sending a test fax can help you diagnose and resolve the issue.
 It will also help you determine if the problem is with your machine or the recipient’s.

-• After making adjustments or repairs: If you have made changes to the fax machine settings or had it repaired, a test fax will confirm that the alterations or fixes have been successful and that the machine is functioning correctly.
+If you have made changes to the fax machine settings or had it repaired, a test fax will confirm that the alterations or fixes have been successful and that the machine is functioning correctly.

-4 Steps for Sending a Fax To Test Your Connection
+4 Steps for Sending a Fax to Test Your Connection

 If this is your first test fax, or it’s been a while since you sent one, the following steps will help get you started.